-Besides the relatively conventional 'Exercises', each chapter has 'Suggested Additional Activities' at the end and 'Work This/ These Out' as part of the text; the more elaborate activities of these can be treated as projects.
+Besides the relatively conventional 'Exercises', each chapter has 'Suggested Additional Activities' at the end and 'Work This/ These Out' as part of the text; the more elaborate of these can be treated as projects.
 Teachers need to encourage the learners to explore beyond the text while attempting these activities.

-Understandably, Information Technology facilities may not be available in all the schools, however, it is important to take note that various information relating to the Indian economy are available on the are published by the NITI Aayog, erstwhile Planning Commission.
-Students should know that the NITI Aayog of the Government of India has a website in which various reports relating to different aspects of India, including poverty, are available in the form of reports.
+Understandably, Information Technology facilities may not be available in all the schools, however, it is important to take note that various information relating to the Indian economy are available on the Internet.
+Students need to be introduced to the Internet and encouraged to access the websites of the various government departments to get the required information.
+For instance, the details relating to poverty are published by the Planning Commission.
+Students should know that the Planning Commission of the Government of India has a website in which various reports relating to different aspects of India, including poverty, are available in the form of reports.
 Since it may not be always possible to procure such reports in hard copy, students and teachers may attempt to download such reports from websites and use them in the classroom.